-- (a) Internal and external audits of the PFCC's data protection processes and procedures; - (b) For complex and sensitive data collection processes where the type of processing is likely to result in a high risk to the rights and freedoms of individuals, the PFCC will ensure that a Data Protection Impact Assessment is conducted.
+- (a) Internal and external audits of the PFCC's data protection processes and procedures: - (b) For complex and sensitive data collection processes, where the type of processing is likely to result in a high risk to the rights and freedoms of individuals, the PFCC will ensure that a Data Protection Impact Assessment is conducted.
 This should be carried out in conjunction with the Data Protection Officer.

-The DPIA must include the following:

-- A general description of the envisaged processing operations; - An assessment of the risks to the rights and freedoms of data subjects; - The measures to be put in place to address those risks, and - Safeguards, security measures and mechanisms to ensure the protection of personal data and to demonstrate compliance with the Data Protection Act 2018, taking into account the rights and legitimate interest of data subjects and other stakeholders.
+The DPIA must include the following: - A general description of the envisaged processing operations; - An assessment of the risks to the rights and freedoms of data subjects; - The measures to be put in place to address those risks, and - Safeguards, security measures and mechanisms to ensure the protection of personal data and to demonstrate compliance with the Data Protection Act 2018, taking into account the rights and legitimate interest of data subjects and other stakeholders.

-5.0 Use of Data Processors
+6.0 Use of Data Processors

-The PFCC, as the Data Controller, may use a Data Processor to carry out the processing of personal data on its behalf.
-However, the PFCC may only use a processor who provides guarantees to implement appropriate technical and organisational measures to ensure that the processing meets the requirements of the Data Protection Act 2018 and ensures the protection of the rights of data subjects.
+The PFCC, as the Data Controller, may use a Data Processor to carry out the processing of personal or special category data on its behalf.
+However, the PFCC may only use a processor who provides adequate guarantees to implement appropriate technical and organisational measures.
+This will ensure that the processing meets the data security expectations of PFCC by evidencing the processor involved will adhere to a level of data protection which meets or surpasses the requirements of the Data Protection Act 2018 and ensures the protection of the rights of data subjects.